Tiffany Haddish: Early life

 She attended George Ellery Hale Middle School in Woodland Hills, Los Angeles and graduated from El Camino Real High School, also in Woodland Hills, where she was the school mascot.
 She said she could not read very well until high school, but improved when she received tutoring from a teacher.
 She also got into a lot of trouble at school, despite her award-winning participation in drama competitions presenting Shakespearean monologues.
 In 2018, Haddish stated that she had been raped at age 17 by a police cadet, which she says led to her aggressiveness in avoiding unwanted advances from men.
 After graduating from high school, Haddish was homeless, living in her car for a period of time.

 In 1997, after her social worker gave her an ultimatum to attend either psychiatric therapy or the Laugh Factory Comedy Camp, the 17-year-old Haddish opted for comedy as an outlet for her pain.
 She says that the mentorship from many notable comedians—including Richard Pryor, Dane Cook, Charles Fleischer and the Wayans brothers—helped her discover a passion for comedy that "literally saved her life."
 She incorporates her life experiences in her sets, finding that it functions as a "safe space" for her.

 Haddish was accepted to New York University, but the tuition and her aversion to debt kept her from attending.
 She later attended Santa Monica College.
 Prior to her onscreen success, she held a number of jobs, including customer service for Air New Zealand at Los Angeles International Airport and Alaska Airlines.
-She said she lived in her car during her twenties, in her early days of comedy.
+She said she lived in her car during her twenties, which was also the early days of her comedy career.